 - Advanced or congenital syphilis

-Cirrhosis often does not cause symptoms early in the disease process.
-Symptoms start when the liver begins to fail, as scar tissue replaces healthy cells.
-Symptom severity depends on the extent of liver damage.
+Cirrhosis often does not cause symptoms in the early stages.
+Symptoms start when scar tissue replaces healthy cells and the liver begins to fail.
+The symptoms a person has depends on the amount of damage.

 - Loss of body hair